eZmaxinc/eZmax-SDK-kotlin/docs/ObjectEzsigndocumentApi.md

 Apply an Ezsign Template to the Ezsigndocument.

+This function is deprecated.
+Please use *applyEzsigntemplate* instead which is doing the same thing but with a capital \&quot;E\&quot; to normalize the nomenclature.
 This endpoint applies a predefined template to the ezsign document.
 This allows to automatically apply all the form and signature fields on a document in a single step.
 The document must not already have fields otherwise an error will be returned.

 ### Example
 ```kotlin